 - Taking your turn as boat master and seeing the operation from the surface as well as underwater is a great education.

 - Spending 2 hours every afternoon washing kit from all the returning trips (that you didn’t go on) is not.

-Hopefully we’ve given you a few pointers to help make the decision a bit easier.
+Hopefully we’ve given you a few pointers to help you choose the right divemaster course for your needs.
 If you would like more information on doing your Divemaster Course or Internship in Thailand, then please contact us.